NCAA Division I Football Bowl Subdivision: Scheduling

-Many bowls have an established conference tie-in; for example, the Cheez-It Bowl provides a match-up between teams from ACC and the Big 12.
+Many bowls have one or more conference tie-ins; for example, the Pop-Tarts Bowl provides a matchup between teams from ACC and the Big 12.
 A small number of long-established bowls played a major role in the Bowl Championship Series, which was used to select the national champion until the 2013 season, and these bowls continue to play a major role in the College Football Playoff.
-Under the playoff, there are six major bowls, known as the New Year's Six, with automatic bids going to the conference champions of the Power Five conferences and the top-ranked member of the "Group of Five."
-Two of these bowls serve as semi-final games to the College Football Playoff National Championship game.
-Conferences receive millions of dollars for each school that appears in the playoff, and appearances in other bowls are also quite lucrative.
-In addition to the regular bowls, some post-season bowls, such as the NFLPA Collegiate Bowl, match up teams of all-stars and NFL Draft entrants.
+In addition to payouts to participating teams, conferences receive millions of dollars for each school that appears in the playoff.
+Appearances in other bowls are also quite lucrative.
+In addition to the regular bowls, some postseason games, such as the Senior Bowl, match up teams of all-stars and NFL draft entrants.